SOC 100 INTRODUCTION TO SOCIOLOGY

 SOC 352 SOCIOLOGY OF AGING

 Prerequisite: SOC 100.
 How society structures the experience of aging; major transitions and role changes experienced by the elderly within social institutions such as family, the economy, and religion; understanding the way these same institutions adapt to an aging population.
 Includes investigation of programs and policies aimed at assisting individuals at varying levels of independence throughout the aging process.
-Offered fall only.
+Offered occasionally.

 SOC 353 ENVIRONMENT AND SOCIETY

 Prerequisite: SOC 100 or 6 credit hours of sociology.
 Analyzes the relationship of society and the natural environment (global, national, and local levels) using empirical and theoretical methods.
 Specific topics include the "toxics crisis," Central America, work, and environmental racism.
 Interprets societal structures and processes that lead to ecological crises and responses to them.
-Offered fall only.
+Offered occasionally.

 SOC 360 SOCIOLOGY OF WORK